ptribble/jdk-sunos-patches/jdk21/jdk21u-jdk-21.0.3-ga/README.txt

 See also README-zero.txt for note on a project zero variant.

+Note that on Solaris 11, you'll need to use STRIP=/usr/gnu/bin/gstrip in the configure command, as gnu strip isn't installed under the expected name.

 JDK 21 now we're in rampdown.

 Cleanup: Provide a working DefaultPoller implementation rather than